hashxim/hconMD/Work_MD/Things to Check in CFI Activities.md

 ## Source of investments made during the year
 One should observe whether the investments made are coming on the back of
-- Sufficient cash flow from operation or retained earnings
+- Sufficient cash flow from operation or retained earnings OR
+- Company has borrowed money / raised additional capital ==Important is return on investment > Cost of Capital==

 # Footer